BE WILD, BE FREE

 All riders on both routes start together, headed westbound on a wide gravel road for a good warm-up.

-If you are up for a big day, the 72-mile route will not disappoint.
+If you are up for a big day, the 90-mile route will not disappoint.
+The route is two big loops.
 How does 7,100 feet of climbing on dirt and gravel sound?
 We hope you weren’t expecting a bunch of pavement!

 Our Wild West gravel goes deep into the backcountry, taking in the full gamut of conditions: smooth, rugged, rutty, rocky, sandy, steep.
 Be ready for a challenge!
 On this route we climb up to 7,000 feet – twice.